Supplier's reporting obligation

 d) Persons under 18 shall not be employed at night or in hazardous conditions.

-What does reasonable cause to assume mean?
+What does reasonable grounds to assume mean?

-What does the supplier's reporting obligation cover?
+What does the reporting obligation cover?

-You must report the actual circumstances as well as the implemented and planned measures in accordance with clauses 2.1.1–2.1.7 of the contract terms, i.e. the process requirements.
+You shall report the actual circumstances and the implemented and planned measures in accordance with sections 2.1–2.7 of the contract clause, i.e. the process requirements.
+This means that you shall:

 Establish and follow up action plans to prevent and mitigate the severe deviation, if possible in meaningful consultation with affected rights-holders or their representatives.